 Therefore, the analyzed metaphases often belong to normal hematopoietic cells

 - Presence of cryptic translocations

 Instead, fluorescence in situ hybridization (FISH) of interphase nuclei can detect chromosomal abnormalities in most cases (about 80%).
-However, FISH is limited by the need for a pre-established selection of target genes, and it does not provide a complete analysis of the genetic abnormalities.
+However, FISH is limited by the need for a pre-established selection of target genes.
+It can detect only specific genetic abnormalities, and it does not provide a complete analysis of the cytogenetic aberrations.